Chapter 20 - Conflict of Interest

 - As outlined in Chapter 8, for research studies submitted for initial and continuing IRB review, the Conflict of Interest Office is notified if the investigator indicates that there is a conflict of interest.

 The IRB and/or the investigator with the SFI should direct any requests for exceptions to the COI policy (e.g., to add/remove elements to/from the CMP) to the director of the COI Office.
-The request will then be forwarded to a subcommittee of the Conflict of Interest Committee, and, as required, to the Vice Provost for Research Protections for deliberation.
-The results of these deliberations will be reported to the IRB and the investigator with the SFI within two weeks of receiving the request.
+The request will then be forwarded to the Conflict of Interest Committee, and, as required, to the Vice Chancellor for Research Protections for deliberation.

 In the unlikely event that the IRB is not in agreement with the proposed COI management plan and an agreement cannot be reached following the above procedures, the decision to grant IRB approval of the protocol remains with the IRB.
 This includes an assessment (for the purpose of protecting the rights and welfare of the human subjects) of the COI provisions under which the research would be conducted.